Elena Favilli: Biography

 Favilli is the creator and executive producer of Good Night Stories for Rebel Girls: The Podcast.
 Every episode features the story of a woman from Good Night Stories for Rebel Girls, narrated by influential women like Melinda Gates, Priscilla Chan, Jameela Jamil, and Tarana Burke.
-Season 2 of Good Night Stories for Rebel Girls: The Podcast won the best in Education at the Podcast Awards in 2019.
+The podcast has received many accolades and awards, including multiple Webby Awards and Signal Awards.

 In November 2020, Rebel Girls published Good Night Stories for Rebel Girls: 100 Immigrant Women Who Changed the World, also written by Favilli.